Nibbels/sanlight-mesh-bluez-poc/SETUP.md

-# End-to-end installation
+# Gateway installation

-This is the normal installation path.
-It creates one self-contained SANlight gateway Raspberry Pi and connects it to one native ioBroker adapter instance.
+This is the normal first-time installation path for one SANlight gateway Raspberry Pi.
+It stops after the gateway and its local MQTT broker are healthy.
+The companion adapter is installed separately on the ioBroker host.

 The installer does **not** change lamp brightness or lamp time.